ironcev/awesome-roslyn/contributing.md

 - Only put stuff on the list that you can personally recommend.
 - Ensure your contribution is grammatically correct, typo-free and has no Markdown formatting errors.
 - Ensure your entries are consistent with the existing styling (e.g. all entry descriptions end in a .).
+- Books and Tutorials are ordered by the recommended reading order.
+Entries in other categories are ordered alphabetically.
+Please place your entries accordingly.

 Thank you for your suggestions!